-Our Supplemental Savings Plan is a non-qualified defined contribution plan that was designed to work in conjunction with our AIP to provide key management employees and certain "highly compensated employees" (as defined under the Internal Revenue Code) sufficient pre-tax retirement savings opportunities.
-The plan is available to employees with a minimum base salary of \$150,000 who are eligible for and participate in our AIP, including all of our Named Executive Officers, with the exception of Mr. Gehring.
+Our Supplemental Savings Plan is a non-qualified defined contribution plan that was designed to work in conjunction with our AIP to provide key executives and certain "highly compensated employees" (as defined under the Code) sufficient pre-tax retirement savings opportunities.
+The plan is available to associates with a minimum base salary of \$150,000 who are eligible for and participate in our AIP, including all of our U.S.-based Named Executive Officers.

-Contributions by a participating employee are based on his or her elected deferral rate up to 25% of base pay.
+Contributions by a participant are based on his or her elected deferral rate up to 25% of base pay.
 Deferrals are directed first to a participant's AIP account up to the maximum amount of eligible pay available under the law.
 Contributions not allowed under our AIP are made instead to our Supplemental Savings Plan.
 Eligible pay under our Supplemental Savings Plan includes all categories of pay eligible under the AIP, as well as payouts under our Performance Incentive Bonus Plan.
 A participant may elect to defer up to 25% of bonus compensation into his or her Supplemental Savings Plan account.

-For our Supplemental Savings Plan, we contribute an amount equal to 100% of the first 2% of total compensation contributed by an employee and an amount equal to 25% of the next 4% of total compensation contributed by such employee.
-For the AIP, we contribute an amount equal to 100% of the first 1% of total compensation contributed by an employee and an amount equal to 50% of the next 5% of total compensation contributed by such employee.
+For our Supplemental Savings Plan, we contribute an amount equal to 100% of the first 2% of total compensation contributed by a participant and an amount equal to 25% of the next 4% of total compensation contributed by the participant.
+For the AIP, we contribute an amount equal to 100% of the first 1% of total compensation contributed by an executive and an amount equal to 50% of the next 5% of total compensation contributed by the associate.